bgamari/ghc-users-guide/content/all-flags.gen.rst

     Enable vectorisation of nested data parallelism

 ``-fworker-wrapper``
     Enable the worker-wrapper transformation after a strictness analysis pass.
-Implied by :ghc-flag:`O`, and by :ghc-flag:`fstrictness`.
-Disabled by :ghc-flag:`fno-strictness`.
-Enabling :ghc-flag:`fworker-wrapper` while strictness analysis is disabled (by :ghc-flag:`fno-strictness`) has no effect.
+Implied by :ghc-flag:`-O`, and by :ghc-flag:`-fstrictness`.
+Disabled by :ghc-flag:`-fno-strictness`.
+Enabling :ghc-flag:`-fworker-wrapper` while strictness analysis is disabled (by :ghc-flag:`-fno-strictness`) has no effect.

 Optimization levels